estebanrucan/global-agent-hackathon-may-2025/README.md

 ## Potential Future Improvements

-*   Implement a user authentication system for long-term persistent memory.
-*   Add more tools to the agent (e.g., querying internal databases, specific service APIs).
+*   Add more tools to the agent (e.g., querying other databases).
-*   Enhance error handling and logging.
 *   Implement an admin panel for monitoring interactions.
 *   Develop more comprehensive unit and integration tests.